About the Affinity Diagram Template

 Organizations gather data through surveys from specific respondents.
 Surveys are usually useful to assess the likelihood of a target market to a particular service or product.
 As you already know, there are various types of surveys, and you must categorize them based on specific project goals.

-Creating the Diagram
+Creating the Affinity Diagram

 Building the diagram skeleton